 We’re constantly being told that in order to improve our happiness at work, among many other things, we must step outside and get some ‘fresh air’ throughout the day.
 However, leaving your office and stepping out into a concrete jungle doesn’t exactly make that easy!

-Not only do plants make for an attractive decoration and contribute to the office design, but they also lift the spirits of staff and are proven to be beneficial to our health.
-Here are our top reasons for bringing plants into your workplace and some tips on how to turn your office into a thriving urban jungle…
+Not only do plants make for an attractive decoration and contribute to office design, they also lift the spirits of staff and are proven to be beneficial to our health.
+Here are our top reasons for bringing plants into your workplace, a summary of the benefits they can offer, and some tips on how to turn your office into a thriving urban jungle…

-Lets face it, incorporating plants into a space makes the world of difference.
+Finally, let’s face it, incorporating plants into a space makes the world of difference to how it looks.
 If there’s an empty corner in a room, add a plant.
 If your desk looks a little bare, add a plant.
 Concerned that the reception area isn’t welcoming?
 Add a plant.
 Voilà!

 An office full of greenery is aesthetically pleasing and adds life to an environment.
 They improve the surroundings for employees and provide something attractive to look at rather than the back of your co-workers computer screen!
 Plants portray a sense of positivity and make the office a more welcoming place for clients and visitors.
 The visual value they add is unbeatable and an interior design investment that doesn’t need to break the bank!